 By nature, I’m a feminine woman.
-My grandma (known to me as MeMe) instilled in me a love for all things beautiful and genteel from a very young age.
 I love pearls and perfume, dresses, chandeliers, and roses.
-My grandma awakened in me a deep affinity for womanhood, and I enjoy dressing like one.
+My grandma awakened in me a deep affinity for womanhood from a young age, and I enjoy dressing like one.

 Every piece from Virginia Dare Dress Co is a feast of tasteful femininity.
 The brand truly celebrates all the goodness and beauty of being a woman.

-I appreciate the brand’s tribute to the varied lifestyles and preferences of uniquely feminine women from every walk of life.
+I appreciate the brand’s tribute to the varied lifestyles and preferences of uniquely feminine women from every season + walk of life.

 Did I mention that I’m also an old soul?
 Being a history buff, I immediate recognized the significance of the name, Virginia Dare– the first English child born in the New World (1587).
 Admittedly, I was more or less hooked by the historical significance of the brand.
 I mean, only a truly intelligent soul will create a historically-inspired name like that, am I right?

 The dresses themselves are delightfully inspired by the past, in the most timeless of ways: A-line silhouettes, flutter or puffed sleeves, French-designed florals, figure-trimming waistlines, and twirly skirts that skim the knees.

 If you’ve ever pinned for a Jane Austen or Audrey Hepburn inspired life, look no further!

 Workmanship, of course, is in question any time a new brand is being explored.
 Virginia Dare Dress Co does not disappoint.